 “Ma’am,” he began with an abrasive, defensive edge, “we don’t have pants just ‘lying around.’
 We only took in 18 shirts.
 Beyond that, I don’t know what to tell you.
 People think they drop things off all the time, but we very rarely ever lose anything.”

 I was more than agitated at this point.
 “Well, sir, what I know is this: my husband and I both remember his suit pants being in the bag that I dropped off to you last Wednesday.
 He can’t wear a suit without pants.
 This is pretty important.
 Can you please take my number and call us if and when you find them?”

 “Yep.
 I have your number.”
 Then he finished with this smug gem, “I don’t expect them to show up, but will call you if they do.”

 “Great.
 Thanks.”
 Click.

 I was in a tizzy.
-Brad and I began to discuss the fact that we both knew his pants were in the bag… and then a thought came to my mind … which took me to the garage.
+Brad and I both knew his pants were in the bag… and then a thought came to my mind … which took me to the garage.
 And there, on the floor behind my driver’s seat were his navy, pinstriped suit pants.
-Still dirty and blending in with the dark floor carpet of my car.
+Still dirty and blending in with the dark carpet of my car.
 Ugh!
 I walked back in the house and updated Brad.